wso2/docs-ei/en/streaming-integrator/docs/setup/upgrading-wso2-ei.md

 ## What has changed

-Over the course of its lifetime, WSO2 Enterprise Integrator has changed significantly and some of the features you were using in an older version may not work the same way.
+Over the course of its lifetime, WSO2 Enterprise Integrator has changed significantly and some of the features you were using in an older version of the Streaming Integrator may not work the same way.

 ## Get started

-To make sure that the upgrade process is smooth and you have the best experience, WSO2 recommends that you reach out to WSO2 Support in order to upgrade WSO2 Enterprise Integrator with minimal difficulty.
+To make sure that the upgrade process is smooth and you have the best experience, WSO2 recommends that you reach out to WSO2 Support in order to upgrade the Streaming Integrator component of WSO2 Enterprise Integrator with minimal difficulty.

 If you are ready to start the migration process, follow the instructions given below.